February 2026

 Venue:Ramada Plaza, Karachi

-The workshop was chaired by Prof. Dr. Shafay Shamail, Chairman NCEAC.
-Prof. Dr. Zubair A. Shaikh, President, Muhammad Ali Jinnah University, served as the Resource Person.
+The 8th NCEAC Program Evaluators Regional Training Workshop was successfully held in Karachi on December 19, 2025, aimed at enhancing the understanding and ensuring the consistent implementation of accreditation policies among program evaluators.
+The workshop was chaired by Prof. Dr. Shafay Shamail, Chairman NCEAC, with Prof. Dr. Zubair A. Shaikh, President, Muhammad Ali Jinnah University, serving as the Resource Person.

 During interactive discussions, participants raised several critical issues, including ambiguity in eligibility criteria, particularly regarding the transition from Associate Degree Programs to BS Computer Science.
 Concerns were also highlighted about the rapid increase in specializations, their alignment with degree titles, and the need to clearly define acceptable specializations and elective limits.